Top 5 Best Nightclubs in Seattle in 2023

 What part of Seattle has the best nightlife?

 Belltown (just north of the center of downtown) and Pioneer Square (just south of the center of downtown) have concentrations of bars plus live music and clubs (DJ/dance).
-Capitol Hill (just across I-5 from the heart of downtown also has many bars plus live music and DJ/dance clubs.
+Capitol Hill (just across I-5 from the heart of downtown also has many Seattle clubs with live music and DJs.

 What are the best gay clubs/bars in Seattle?